liangrog/cfctl/README.md

 - Create two files: `~/.aws/credentials` and `~/.aws/config` as per [instruction](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).

 ### Repository Structure
 The repository structure is very flexible.
-It's up to users` preference how they want to structure their templates, parameters and variables as long as the required values are provided in the stack file (see `StackFile Anatomy`).
+It's up to users' preference how they want to structure their templates, parameters and variables as long as the required values are provided in the stack file (see [StackFile Anatomy](#stack-file-anatomy)).

 A simple example:
 ```